Yirrmal: Career

 In 2013, Yirrmal released his debut single "Deep Blue Sea".
 He performed the song at numerous events including Australasian Worldwide Music Expo as a solo artist and as Yirrmal & The Yolngu Boys.

 In November 2016, Yirrmal released his debut EP Youngblood, telling the ABC Radio "We're living in two worlds, learning in two worlds, carrying a message, a sharing of culture".

 Melissa Davis from Forte Magazine gave the EP 5 out of 5 saying "His rich voice combined with his lyrics tells the stories of dreams, the issues in society and his culture – a unique insight."
 ABC Radio called it "deeply affecting and joyously celebrating his upbringing and place in the world."

 In 2017, Yirrmal featured on Baker Boy's "Marryuna".
 The song ranked at number 17 in Triple J's Hottest 100 of 2017.
 At the Music Victoria Awards of 2018 "Marryuna" won Best Song. and at the National Indigenous Music Awards 2018, the video won Film Clip of the Year.

 In August 2022, Yirrmal released "Promised Land", featuring Dami Im.
 The song was produced by Andrew Farriss, and is expected to be taken off Yirrmal's self-titled debut album, scheduled to be released later in the year.

+In March 2023, Yirrmal released "Love Sweet Love" co-written with Shane Howard of Goanna.